Westfield Hornsby: 2000–2001 redevelopment

+After 2001

 In 2005 the three level Gowings store closed and was replaced by JB Hi-Fi on the upper level, Macro Wholefoods (rebranded as Thomas Dux on 26 September 2009 before closing in April 2016 and replaced by Toys R Us until 2018 which is now Uniqlo which opened in April 2019) on the middle level and Dan Murphy's on the lower level.

 On 24 September 2011 Apple opened its 13th store in Australia in the centre.

 In July 2014, as part of a restructure of the Westfield Group, it came under the control of the Scentre Group.

-On 12 January 2020 Myer closed down its store after 40 years of trade and was replaced by Harvey Norman on the Upper level which opened on 3 October 2020 and TK Maxx on the second floor.
+On 12 January 2020 Myer closed down its store after 40 years of trade and was replaced by Harvey Norman on the Upper level which opened on 3 October 2020, with TK Maxx & Baby Bunting on the second floor.
+Baby Bunting was replaced by Planet Fitness in April 2026.

 On 4 October 2025, the Apple Store closed, in favour of a refurbished store at Chatswood Chase.